julianrojas87/tree-geocoder/README.md

 tree-geocoder --filter "geonames:featureCode geonames:H.STM, geonames:countryCode geonames:FR, osm:highway osm:Residential, osm:hasTag 'addr:country=FR'" your_query
 ```

-Refer to the documentation of [Geonames classes](https://www.geonames.org/export/codes.html) and [OSM tags](https://wiki.openstreetmap.org/wiki/Map_Features) for more information on how to use the filtering option.
+Refer to the documentation of [Geonames classes](https://www.geonames.org/export/codes.html) and [OSM tags](https://wiki.openstreetmap.org/wiki/Map_Features) for more information on what is possible in the filtering option.

-For example the **results** of a query for `entbru` will include the following:
+As an example on how the **results** of a query look see the following query for `entbru` which will include the following:

 ```bash
 tree-geocoder entbru